About the ICCA Bar Course

 Practical examples of Course Cycles

-4. Part One January 2025 – BSB assessments taken at second opportunity in August 2025.
-Part Two commences March 2026 and completes July 2026.
+2. Part One January 2026 start – BSB assessments taken at second opportunity in August 2026.
+Part Two commences March 2027 and completes July 2027.

-You are able to take both Civil litigation/ADR centrally set assessments in one sitting (e.g. December 2024) and your Criminal Litigation centrally set assessment at another sitting (e.g. April 2025) should you choose to do so.
+You are able to take both BSB Civil litigation/ADR centrally set assessments in one sitting (e.g. December 2025) and your Criminal Litigation centrally set assessment at another sitting (e.g. April 2026) should you choose to do so.
+Please note that there are two BSB civil litigation assessments and it is not possible to take each assessment during separate assessment windows.

 Your Career Development